The promise of falling asleep faster, reducing the time you’re awake in the night, and sleeping for longer would appeal to most people with insomnia.

 Conquering Insomnia Program

-The Conquering Insomnia Program was developed by Dr. Gregg D. Jacobs, a sleep and insomnia specialist and assistant professor of Psychiatry at the University of Massachusetts Medical School.
+The Conquering Insomnia program was developed by Dr. Gregg D. Jacobs, a sleep specialist at the University of Massachusetts Medical School.

-The online version is based on a CBT-I program developed and used with patients in the university.
+The online version is based on a CBT-I program developed and used with patients at the university.

 The website has lots of testimonials, with many saying that the program helped them to sleep better without needing sleeping pills.

-This free App isn’t designed to be a self-directed on-line CBT-I. Instead, it’s designed as an extra support if you’re seeing a therapist.
+This free App was created to be an extra support if you’re seeing a therapist for your sleep problems.

 However, I decided to include it here as it’s free and still offers lots of useful tips which might help you.